 In manufacturing companies, it's very common for non-accounting staff to want to do some analysis and research into inventory levels.
 Typically this is the supply chain group, who want to see the ins and outs of inventory over time, often to analyze and do some statistical analysis.

-In my other Blog Post on
+In my other

 Step 1: Create Item Ledger Entries Web Service (or use one that is there)